jordancaudill/vizzy/README.md

 Include vizzy.js and vizzy.css in demo/index.html

-You can then run the development environment using 'npm run dev'.
+You can then run the development environment using `npm run dev`.
 By default, the demo webpage is hosted on localhost:80